GeorgeWilliamStrong/cpp-wave-simulation/README.md

 12. Source location in $x$ given in cells (`ox`)
 13. Source location in $x$ given in cells (`oy`)

-No `dy` is required as the model is assumed to be isotropic.
-All parameters are given in SI units unless otherwise stated.

-Note that the boundaries are reflecting ($u=0$), and the Courant number needs to be chosen carefully to avoid numerical dispersion and instability.
+Note that no `dy` is required as the model is assumed to be isotropic, and all parameters are given in SI units unless otherwise stated.
+The boundaries are reflecting ($u=0$), and the Courant number needs to be chosen carefully to avoid numerical dispersion and instability.

 ## References